 Three-dimensional measurements have been made possible with the aid of «Airborne Laser Scanning» (ALS) which measures the distances to the surface from an airplane.
 With vegetation such as trees, the laser beams partially penetrate through the actual surface and reach the underlying soil.
 The surface area and terrain can be modelled on the basis of these data.

 Close Monitoring of Temporal and Spatial Landscape Development

-The cost of a countrywide survey using ALS is very high; therefore, regular updating of the data can be carried out only to a limited extent, so we have developed a more efficient method for updating the 3D landscape data.
+The cost of a countrywide survey using ALS is high; therefore, regular updating of the data can be carried out only to a limited extent.
+We have developed a more efficient method for updating the 3D landscape data.
 It is based on digital stereoscopic images which are routinely taken by the Swiss Federal Office of Topography, swisstopo.
-These stereoscopic images, which feature a high degree of spatial resolution, have been recorded with the "ADS80" digital sensor since 2005.
+Since 2005, these stereoscopic images, which feature a high degree of spatial resolution, have been recorded with the "ADS80" digital sensor.
 As swisstopo repeats the recordings every three years, the resolution of the data is both spatially and temporally high.

 Within the context of the National Forest Inventory (NFI), we have applied this data on forest resources.
 We have used a data processing procedure for calculating a comprehensive nationwide digital surface model (DSM) from the ADS80 stereoscopic images.
 DSMs now constitute an important data basis for assessing natural resources on a large scale with a high spatial resolution.
 In forests, for example, the height of the trees and the stocks accounts for a substantial part of the existing wood volume and biomass.